moorepants/BicycleDataProcessor/README.rst

 Description
 ===========
-This program is setup to process the raw data signals collected on the instrumented bicycle.
+This program is setup to process the raw data signals collected from the instrumented bicycle's data aquistion system (i.e. the output of BicycleDAQ_)

 Dependencies
 ============
-These are the versions that I tested the code with, but the code will most likely work with older versions with minor adjustments.
+These are the versions that I tested the code with, but the code will most likely work with other versions.

 - `Python 2.7.1`__
 .. __: http://www.python.org